As 2018 comes to an end, I am flabbergasted by everything that has happened to me in the last 12 months. This is a brief self-indulgent review.

 This is the fifth season I have worked with the Men’s Volleyball Program at the University of Toronto.
 We missed the playoffs in the 2017-18 season with a 7-11 record, but are poised to do much better this year.
 After finishing the first half of the 2018-19 season, we are sitting in 3rd place in our division with a 6-3 record.
 It is so gratifying to watch the boys on the team mature year after year.

 I have been fortunate enough to be able to travel this past year.
 I spent an amazing weekend during March in New York City with my mum and a week in San Francisco during November.
 I cannot thank Claire Huskins enough for putting me up in California and showing me around.

 A summer is not complete without trips into the wild.
 This year I was able to escape the city during the first week of September and spend 4 days backcountry canoe camping in Frontenac Provincial Park.
 I am also blessed to have friends with cottages who were gracious enough to let me spend many weekends with them.
+Friends

 A recurring theme thus far is the amazing people in my life.
 I am so lucky to have met awesome people this year, and so thankful to have reconnected with many old friends too.
 I also managed to see my friends perform in Good Kid and Basset concerts.

-You can read my post about my favourite books here.
 A few standouts from 2018 would include Slaughter House 5, Brave New World and 21 Lessons for the 21st Century.
 I also helped with both of the 2018 Book Rides, put on by The Reading Line.